Just kicking the can of risk down the road

-This is why cesareans should not be casual or performed for the convenience of anyone.
-They should be reserved for real medical reasons so that the benefits of having the cesarean outweigh the risks.
-And there are real risks to cesareans, but since the ones listed below are future risks, they may seem less real.
+We cannot afford a casual approach to cesareans.
+They should be reserved for real medical reasons – or when a birthing parent just prefers one – so that the benefits of having the cesarean outweigh the risks and the birthing person really understands the future implications of this mode of delivery.
+The truth is, there are real risks to cesareans, but since the ones listed below are future risks, they may seem less real.
 Per a November 2011 study published in the Journal of Maternal-Fetal and Neonatal Medicine:

 If primary and secondary cesarean rates continue to rise as they have in recent years, by 2020 the cesarean delivery rate will be 56.2%, and there will be an additional 6236 placenta previas, 4504 placenta accretas, and 130 maternal deaths annually.
 The rise in these complications will lag behind the rise in cesareans by approximately 6 years.

 Placenta previa and accreta are nothing to mess around with.
 Accreta in particular has a very high maternal mortality rate and many mothers end up having cesarean hysterectomies.
 The risk of accreta increases with each prior cesarean.

 Many people do not think these complications are applicable to them as they don’t plan on more children after their two cesareans.
 But I know many people, and I’m sure you do too, who were not planning on more children, but got pregnant nonetheless.
 Unless sterilization is the plan, the chance of an unplanned pregnancy is there.
 In fact, in the US, 45% of pregnancies are unintended.